 The grand prize was a years subscription to Rolling Stone magazine, a far cry from the vast amount of money that players compete for today.

-Popular Esports title Rocket League will be offering a staggering $300,000 dollars to the winning team at its Spring Major Championship series this year.
+Popular Esports title Rocket League will be offering a staggering $300,000 dollars to the winning team at its Spring Major Championship series this year on June 29th.

 The competitive nature of video games was later established in the 1980s with over 10,000 people attempting to set a record score for Space Invaders.